I am inspired by the stories of those around me.

 2023

-"The Gift Shop", Square One Shopping Centre, Mississauga ON, Group Exhibition and Business Development Program: Laneigh Ramirez, Ella's Precision, Percy Eriamator, Shaza Tariq Elnour
+"The Gift Shop", Square One Shopping Centre, Mississauga ON, Group Exhibition and Business Development Program: Laneigh Ramirez, Ella's Precision, Percy Eriamator, and Shaza Tariq Elnour

 "It Will All Make Sense Soon", Sponsored by the Rec Room, Toronto ON, Solo Exhibition: Of The Saint.